Overgrown Properties

 - Length of time the property has been overgrown

 - Whether the property is harbouring vermin and/or is likely to create unhealthy conditions that impact others.
+Please note that snakes and other native animals are not vermin.

 What is an overgrown property?